A fair Deakin community

 HDCOs are staff who are trained to assist staff and students with any enquiries about discrimination, sexual harassment or bullying.
 Read more about HDCOs

 Equity and Diversity run equal employment opportunity (EEO) training sessions for managers, supervisors and team leaders.
-Dates for 2014 are to be announced.
 Read more about EEO training.

 There are also some cultural diversity online training modules for staff, covering Australian culture, cultural awareness and cross-cultural communication.